himmAllRight/himmAllRight-source/content/post/setup-optifine-minecraft-flatpak.md

 flatpak install com.mojang.Minecraft
 ```

 Open up the launcher, and login to verify that everything is working.
+(Also,
+logging in to the official launcher at least once is required to install
+Optifine in the later steps).

 ### Optifine
 #### Background info